joomla/Manual/docs/general-concepts/forms-fields/form-fields/spacer.md

 ---

-The **spacer** form field type provides a dropdown list of h1 to h6 as options.
+The **spacer** form field type provides a visual separator between parameter field elements.
+It is purely a visual aid and no field value is stored.

 - **type** (mandatory) must be *spacer*.
 - **name** (mandatory) is the unique name of the field.